experiment-games/experiment-source/docs/classes/CBaseAnimating/AddEntityToVisibleList.md

   - needs-example
 lua:
   library: CBaseAnimating
-  function: GetModelName
+  function: AddEntityToVisibleList
   realm: client
-  description: "Get the model path of the entity"
+  description: "Add the entity to the visible entity list.
+Seems to only call CreateLightEffects internally."

   returns:
-    - type: string
-      description: "The model name"

 ---